carolinan/fullsiteediting/Themes/armando/readme.txt

 Fixed an issue with the main content width.
 Adjusted spacing.
 Repositioned the post meta.
 Moved patterns into the patterns folder.
+One pattern was removed from the theme and submitted to the pattern directory, awaiting approval.
 Solved bugs with the custom block styles that were not loading in the editors.
 Removed the beige color.
 Remove the composer.lock file that was included for WordPress.org by mistake.